genesisdayrit/spotwire/README.md

 # spotwire

-a local interface to help you download your spotify music, extending this [music downloader]([https://github.com/spotDL/spotify-downloader]).
+a local interface to help you download your spotify music

 How to use:
 1. clone repo